 1 Automation will play a critical role in ensuring peak efficiency in the supply chain

 Automation in warehouses will remain a top priority for supply chain operators, particularly as personnel/staffing will continue to be a challenge in 2022.
-As raw materials start to freely flow through the supply chain, it will be critically important that third-party logistics companies adopt automation solutions that reduce onboarding time and bring task workers to a state of peak performance quickly.
+As raw materials start to freely flow through the supply chain, it will be critically important that 3PL service providers adopt automation solutions that reduce onboarding time and bring task workers to a state of peak performance quickly.

 2 IIoT applications will enable organizations to further modernize their supply chain operations

 Today, many organizations lack visibility into where their products or components to build products are located.
 In 2022, more organizations will turn to IIoT solutions to achieve real-time intelligence into the location of shipment and health of their equipment, enabling them to achieve operational excellence as well as proactively detect and auto-remediate vulnerabilities.
 Companies across industrial verticals, including transportation and logistics, manufacturing, oil and gas, healthcare, and retail, will further automate their workflows and transform their environments through innovative IIoT applications.
 IIoT will accelerate supply chain digital transformation with driving value to vehicle fleet management, yard management, remote asset monitoring, location tracking, and intelligent distribution.

 3 Asset management will become increasingly important within the four walls of a warehouse